zammad/zammad-documentation/admin/console/dangerzone-for-experts.rst

 Delete one or more users with all their related information
 -----------------------------------------------------------

-..
-Warning:: You can't remove users without removing tickets of them!
+.. warning:: You can't remove users without removing tickets of them!

-..
-Note:: This is meant for deleting customers, agents differ a bit and might have different results - user with caution!
+.. note:: This is meant for deleting customers, agents differ a bit and might have different results - user with caution!

 The following will look for affected users.
 It will also give you a list of tickets being affected.
 ::